Encryptioncode/graphic-website/README.md

     - enlarges to medium size and then stops enlarging
     - processor text goes by
     - keeps enlarging and then you go through it
+    - becomes slightly opaque as you go though it so that you can see whats behind it
+    -
   - processing gif and text

 - problems